pjacferreira/flow-sequencer/README.md

 The natural solution would be to use a module like 'async' to solve the problem.
-But, I prefer to re-invent the wheel (Actually, I don't, I just needed something that make my code easier to read, make it more granular/reusable).
+But, I prefer to re-invent the wheel (Actually, I don't, I just needed something that made my code easier to read, more granular/reusable).

 So, I created this module, to try to create a BASIC like structure to callbacks.